autoinfra-ai/lingtual-embedded-chat/README.md

 Welcome to the Lingtual Embedded Chat repository! 🎉

+### BE CAREFUL

+we use https://cdn.jsdelivr.net/gh/autoinfra-ai/lingtual-embedded-chat@latest/dist/build/static/js/bundle.min.js in our production code

+this means we will get the latest branch out of ANY branch.
+Only work off main, and only push when you are ready for prod

 ## What is Lingtual?

 Lingtual is a no-code open-source project that empowers developers to build cutting-edge applications using Language Model technologies.
 With Lingtual, you can leverage the power of LLMs (Large Language Models) to enhance user interactions, generate human-like text, and gain valuable insights from natural language data.